Other articles

 The ISO 14001 standard reinforces a company's environmental strategy with a clearly defined framework for addressing all its environmental issues (water, carbon, energy, etc.).

-Obtaining this certification contributes more broadly to CSR strategy strategy by integrating sustainable management at the heart of the company's activities.
+Obtaining this certification contributes more broadly to the company's CSR strategy, by integrating sustainable management at the heart of the company's activities.

 This helps the company meet the expectations of stakeholders such as customers, partners and investors.